pgiardiniere/dailyPy/README.md

-# dailyPy
+# py-stuff
-A repo for daily python musings, exercises, etc.
+A repo for random python exercises and toy problems, etc.